Efrem Harkham

 Efrem Harkham is an American hotelier and philanthropist from Beverly Hills, California.

-Harkham is the Founder and CEO of LeHotels.com, a company representing 200 hotels globally, and LuxeHotels, an entity consisting of three luxury hotels based in Beverly Hills, California.
+Harkham is the Founder and CEO of LeHotels.com, a company representing 200 hotels globally, and Luxe Hotels, a chain formerly consisting of three luxury hotels.

 Early life

 Efrem Harkham was born in an Orthodox Jewish family in Israel.
 His maternal ancestors are keepers of Ezra's Tomb in Iraq.
 However, he grew up in Australia.
 He studied law at university.
 He has a brother, Benjamin Harkham, who also studied law and is presently the Chairman and CEO of Benima Pty Ltd, Wakenby Limited, Maravale Pty Ltd and the Ben Harkham Group of Companies.
 Efrem's also has a brother, Uri Harkham, who is the former President and Chief Executive Officer of Harkham Industries, a women's clothing company, Chairman Emeritus of Harkham Properties, and a Director of Public Storage.

 Career

 Harkham started his career in the fashion industry.
 He served as the Chief Executive Officer of Harkham Industries, representing the Jonathan Martin and Hype brands.

 He moved to Los Angeles in 1978.
 Five years later, in 1983, he purchased the Bel-Air Summit Hotel, now known as the Luxe Sunset Boulevard Hotel, located in Bel Air.
 A decade later, in 1993, he purchased the Luxe Rodeo Drive Hotel, located on Rodeo Drive in Beverly Hills.
 He subsequently added a third hotel to his portfolio, known as the Luxe City Center Hotel, located in Downtown Los Angeles.
-The three hotels comprise the Luxe Hotels brand.
+The three hotels comprised the Luxe Hotels brand.
+He sold the Luxe Rodeo Drive to LVMH in 2021.